OpenNebula/docs/source/deployment/opennebula_installation/overview.rst

 Overview
 ================================================================================

 The Front-end is the central part of an OpenNebula installation.
 This is the machine where the server software is installed and where you connect to manage your cloud.
-It can be a physical node or a Virtual Machine.
+It can be a physical node or a virtual instance.

 How Should I Read This Chapter
 ================================================================================